esper-io/console_docs/docs/apps/upload-apps.md

-Step 2: A popup box will appear into which you can drag the APK file for your Enterprise app; to select the file from your computer, click on **Select APK**.
+Step 2: A popup box will appear into which you can drag the APK file for your Enterprise application; to select the file from your computer, click on **Select APK**.
 On clicking select APK, the system will allow you to browse and choose the APK file.
 Select the desired file from your local computer.